A penny saved is a penny earned. And for every way to spend money on your restaurant, you can find ways to cut costs at

 I hope you have found this article helpful.
 Please share your comments and suggestions on other ideas you have for ways to cut costs at your restaurant using the reply form below.
 We’d love to hear from you and share your insights with other readers.

-Next: be sure to check out part two of this series, “Top 10 ways NOT to cut costs at your restaurant.”
+Next: be sure to check out part two of this series, “Top 10 ways NOT to cut costs.”